thoughtbot/superglue/README.md

 ```

 ## Built-in Thunks
 Breezy comes with just 2 then-able thunks that should fulfill 90% of your needs.
+By default they don't add any additional behavior beyond updating the store.
+I recommend combining it with `withBrowserBehavior` for a reasonable navigation experience.

 ### API